sanjeevani24/ML-Mini-project/README.md

-"""
 Optimized Chronic Kidney Disease (CKD) Prediction using Stacking Ensemble This repository contains the implementation of a specialized machine learning pipeline (kidney_disease_optimizer.py) focused on achieving the highest possible classification accuracy for the Chronic Kidney Disease (CKD) dataset.

 The core approach involves advanced data preprocessing, aggressive hyperparameter tuning of high-performance models, and a final Stacking Ensemble to maximize predictive power.

-🎯 Project Goal
+Project Goal:
 To build a predictive model that surpasses the accuracy benchmarks established by traditional and research-level machine learning approaches for CKD diagnosis, particularly by leveraging model diversity and optimization.

-🔬 Methodology: Optimization Pipeline
+Methodology: Optimization Pipeline
 The high accuracy of this approach is attributed to a combination of advanced techniques across the entire machine learning workflow:

 1. Advanced Data Preprocessing